Eye on Cornwall Webcams around Cornwall

 Truro Tourist Information

-Truro Guide
+Truro Guide and History

 The only city and capital of Cornwall, Truro is certainly no sprawling metropolis.
 Compact, beautiful, and full of elegant Georgian architecture.
 It is another maze of buildings and cobbled alley-ways.
 At one time a stannery town exporting ore, but things changed in the 18th century as it became fashionable with the Georgians, giving it the distinctive look that has been carefully preserved.

-In the 13th century a castle was built during Henry II’s reign, the site is now occupied by the Courts of Justice, a building with an avant garde design.
+In the 13th Century a castle was built during Henry II’s reign, the site is now occupied by the Courts of Justice, a building with an avant garde design.
 It was also home to a royalist mint during the civil war, but that was short lived.
 It was the flourishing tin smelting trade and other forms of industry that brought success to the town.

 In 1877 Queen Victoria granted it city status and three years later work was begun on the cathedral.
 Completed in 1910 it has one of the highest spires in the country, perhaps this is why it dominates the view wherever you are in the county town.
 It is unique in incorporating part of the parish church originally on the site, acting now as both cathedral and church.